Skip to main content ↓

 Data cleaning is the process of going through your data and removing all the errors you find.
 Data validation is where, when importing data into your CRM, you verify that there aren’t still any issues.

-Some data validation can be done automatically, but sometimes you may want team members to check everything as well.
+Some data validation can be done automatically, but you may want team members to check everything to be sure.
 Either way, your CRM data entry system should account for some form of data validation to ensure your data is accurate.

 3. Perform data backups and testing